koscakluka/simple-audio-recorder/README.md

 - **viewComplete** - optional, shown after recording has completed successfully.
 Defaults to viewInitial.
 - **viewError** - optional, but highly recommended.
 Shown when there is a recording error.
 You can display the contents of the error object or errorStr from useSimpleAudioRecorder.

-#### preloadWorker(workerUrl)
+#### preloadWorker()

-Instead of passing a workerUrl to `useSimpleAudioRecorder`, it's better to call this function somewhere at the start of your app to preload the worker as soon as possible.
+Instead of passing a preloadWorker to `useSimpleAudioRecorder`, it's better to call this function somewhere at the start of your app to preload the worker as soon as possible.

 #### RecorderStates